 Focus on your automatic eating strategies.

 What strategies do you know work for you?
-I eat a balance of carbs, protein and fat at most meals, with a couple snacks, include veggies often, carry a water bottle with me during the day, and have a piece of dark chocolate on most days.
+I eat a balance of carbs, protein and fat at most meals, with a couple snacks, include veggies often, carry a water bottle with me during the day, and have a piece of dark chocolate everyday.
 That is how I base my eating.

 Stop worrying about the small stuff.

 Condiments, organic, a beer, a small dessert.
 These things are not going to make or break your physique.
 In large quantities accumulated over time, yes.
 But not adding BBQ sauce, eating a non organic banana or having dessert or a drink weekly.

 Again I have been there, thinking I could not indulge without throwing myself off track or eating BBQ chicken without the sauce being homemade.
 Focus on your automatic eating strategies, what your meals consist of, taking in foods high in nutrients, and drinking lots of water.
 And getting enough sleep and stressing less.
 These are your big rocks.
 These are the things that are going to make more of an impact.

 Do not just eat food because it is available.

 Many times we eat food because it is circumstantial.
 Your co worker brought in cookies, so you have one because they brought them in for you and 20 other people.

 Costco is giving out samples so of course you take them.
 It is a holiday, so you must indulge.
 You have dinner at your moms so you must clean your plate.
 You are at the movies so you need popcorn.